CyVerse-learning-materials/practical-data-management-workshop/README.md

 **Draft learning objectives**:

+- Understand what preprints are
+- Understand the history of prepints in life sciences
+- Understand the benefits of preprints
+- Discuss the benefits (possible risks) or preprints

 **Narrative**:

+This will be a short lecture and discussion on preprints

 **Dependencies from previous episode**:

- - Episode:
- - Dependency:
+None

 **Products/outputs for subsequent episodes**:

- - Product/output:
+NA

 **User setup notes**:

- - Tool/dataset/account:
- - Tool/dataset/account:
+NA

 ----